GMOs and Patents: Part 1 – Terminator Genes

 Some transgenic crops are coming off patent (which basically means that a patent has expired).
 Monsanto’s Round-Up Ready Soy Bean came off patent late last year, and became the first open-source or generic GMO.
 Karl Haro von Mogel wrote about the implications of this event in this blog post.

 It must be stressed that GM seeds are not the only plants to have patents.
 Decorative plants, such as orchids and roses, are commonly patented as well.
 Pluots didn’t just appear in a day: their development took much research and trial/error.
 As such, there are patented varieties of pluots.
-Thus, the patenting of seeds is much broader than just GM crops (see here and here for unofficial lists of patented plants).
+Thus, the patenting of seeds is much broader than just GM crops (see this Google document for unofficial lists of patented plants).

 Genetic Use Restriction Technologies and Sterile Seeds